Ross-Angus/classless-utopia/readme.md

 Use a serif typeface for blockquotes?
 Ratio of font size of quote to font size of citation should be 1.75:1

-## Tables

-Vertical lines are implicit from the alignment of text.
-Use horizontal lines only

 ## Pagination

 Using `rel` to mark `first`, `prev`, `next` and `last` in a series of ctas (`start`?)